Boxing Day: Sport

-In Italy, Boxing Day football was played for the first time in the 2018/19 Serie A season.
+In Italy, Boxing Day football was played for the first time in the 2018–19 Serie A season.
 The experiment was successful, with Italian stadiums 69% full on average – more than any other match day in December 2018.

 In rugby league, festive fixtures were a staple of the traditional winter season.
 Since the transition to a summer season in the 1990s, no formal fixtures are now arranged on Boxing Day but some clubs, such as Wakefield Trinity, arrange a traditional local derby friendly fixture instead.

-In Australia, New Zealand, and South Africa, Test cricket matches are played on Boxing Day.
-For more details see Boxing Day Test.

-In Australia, the first day of the Boxing Day Test in Melbourne and the start of the Sydney to Hobart Yacht Race is on Boxing Day.
+Since 1980, the Australian cricket team has traditionally opened one of the test matches of its summer season on Boxing Day at the Melbourne Cricket Ground.
+While several test matches had occasionally been held at the MCG around Boxing Day, it was not until 1980 that the concept was formalized by the Australian Cricket Board.
+The Sydney to Hobart Yacht Race is also traditionally held on Boxing Day.

 In horse racing, there is the King George VI Chase at Kempton Park Racecourse in Surrey, England.
 It is the second most prestigious chase in Britain, after the Cheltenham Gold Cup.
-In addition to the prestigious race at Kempton, in Britain, it is usually the day with the highest number of racing meetings of the year, with eight in 2016, in addition to three more in Ireland.
+In addition to the prestigious race at Kempton, in Britain, it is usually the day with the most racing meetings of the year, with eight in 2016, in addition to three more in Ireland.
 In Barbados, the final day of horse racing is held on Boxing Day at The Historic Garrison Savannah, a UNESCO world heritage site.
 This tradition has been going on for decades in this former British colony.

 Boxing Day is one of the main days in the hunting calendar for hunts in the UK and US, with most hunts (both mounted foxhound or harrier packs and foot packs of beagles or bassets) holding meets, often in town or village centres.

 Several ice hockey contests are associated with the day.
-The IIHF World Junior Championship typically begins on 26 December, while the Spengler Cup also begins on 23 December in Davos, Switzerland; the Spengler Cup competition includes HC Davos, Team Canada, and other top European Hockey teams.
+The IIHF World Junior Championship typically begins on 26 December, while the Spengler Cup also begins on 23 December in Davos, Switzerland; the Spengler Cup competition includes HC Davos, Team Canada, and other top European hockey teams.
 The National Hockey League traditionally had close to a full slate of games (10 were played in 2011), following the league-wide days off given for Christmas Eve and Christmas Day.
 However, the 2013 collective bargaining agreement (which followed a lock-out) extended the league mandate of Christmas Eve and Christmas Day off to include Boxing Day, except when it falls on a Saturday, in which case the league can choose to make 23 December a league-wide off day instead for that year.
+In Sweden, the related sport of bandy is also associated with the day, with Saint Stephen's Day bandy games having become an established tradition.

 In some African Commonwealth nations, particularly Ghana, Uganda, Malawi, Zambia, and Tanzania, professional boxing contests are held on Boxing Day.
 This practice has also been followed for decades in Guyana and Italy.